 New Year painting is a kind of colorful decoration used during the Chinese New Year.
 It usually draws with images expressing good wishes of healthy children and secular life.
-Printed with bright and warm color, new year painting always make people feel happy.
+Printed with bright and warm colors, new year paintings always make people feel happy.

 7. Kumquat Trees (金桔树 jīn jú shù)

 Kumquat is called 金桔 (jīn jú) in Chinese.
 The word "金(jīn)" is a homophone of the word "gold" in Chinese, and the word "桔 (jú)" has similar punctuation to the word "吉 (jí)" which means good luck.